dantunan/learngithub/readme.txt

 Git is a version control system.
 Adding a new line
-Adding a new line again
+Adding a new line agaib